Log1x/navi/README.md

 ### Sage 10

 When using Sage 10, you can take advantage of Navi's Service Provider and Facade to avoid needing to reinitialize the Navi class.
+Here's an example of adding Navi to a Composer that targets your navigation partial:

 ```php
 # Composers/Navigation.php